• Skip to primary navigation

 Instructions

 • Spray the bottom of the crockpot with non-stick cooking spray.
-Place the chicken in the crockpot and brush with some of the barbecue sauce until chicken is completely covered.
+Place 2ยฝ pounds frozen boneless, skinless chicken breasts in the crockpot and brush with some of the ยฝ cup barbecue sauce until chicken is completely covered.
 Pour remaining barbecue sauce evenly over chicken.

-• Combine the potatoes, oil, onion, cheese, salt, and pepper together in a bowl and mix well.
+• Combine the potatoes, 1 tablespoon vegetable oil, onion, 1 cup shredded cheddar cheese, 1 teaspoon salt, and 1 teaspoon pepper together in a bowl and mix well.

-• Make a large packet out of foil and wrap the potatoes in it.
+• Make a large packet out of aluminum foil and wrap the potatoes in it.

-• Wrap each ear of corn separately in foil.
+• Wrap each of 6 frozen mini ears corn on the cob separately in foil.

 • Place the potato packet on top of the chicken and place the wrapped ears of corn on top of the potato packet.